Board-Certified Ophthalmologists located in Avon, IN & Indianapolis, IN

 At Whitson Vision in Indianapolis and Avon, Indiana, patients of all ages can count on the latest technology in diagnostic testing and treatments for numerous eye conditions to ensure optimal eye health and sight.
 Our team rely on their own expertise as well as the advanced technology of the Diopsys® system to accurately diagnose and effectively treat your eyes so they stay healthy and you see clearly at every stage of your life.
-Learn how noninvasive, painless testing technology provides Dr. Grove with comprehensive information about your vision.
+Learn how noninvasive, painless testing technology provides your physician with comprehensive information about your vision.
 Call the office or schedule an appointment online today.

-Diopsys visual electrophysiology vision tests allow Dr. Grove and the team at Whitson Vision to have access to the most comprehensive information about your eyes and vision.
-Electroretinography (ERG) and visual evoked potential (VEP) diagnostic test results effectively monitor your vision and assist Dr. Grove in determining a customized treatment plan for your specific vision conditions.
+Diopsys visual electrophysiology vision tests allow Dr. Whitson and the team at Whitson Vision to have access to the most comprehensive information about your eyes and vision.
+Electroretinography (ERG) and visual evoked potential (VEP) diagnostic test results effectively monitor your vision and assist your physician in determining a customized treatment plan for your specific vision conditions.

 The tests are painless and noninvasive to keep you comfortable during your extensive eye exam.
 Both the ERG and VEP are important vision tests that provide invaluable information about your eyes.